nadimnesar/Beecrowd-URI-Accepted-Solutions/README.md

-## Welcome to URI Online Judge - Accepted Solutions Page - 2020
+## Welcome to URI Online Judge - Accepted Solutions - 2020

 Please don't copy any code, just get some idea and hints for solve the problem.
 But still You can use the all the codes for learning purpose.